Privacy Commitments

 • Categories of personal information processed

-• Subprocessor disclosures (Anthropic, Stripe, Resend, Sentry, Neon, Vercel, Upstash, Clerk)
+• Subprocessor disclosures (Anthropic, Stripe, Resend, Sentry, Neon, Vercel, Upstash, Clerk, Meta)

 • Security measures applied